 Here’s 5 reasons why I wrote it.

-- I wanted to write contemporary history in a way that’s enjoyable and readable for now, but has some mileage for the future.
 Since developments go extremely fast, we tend to forego on looking around at our lives and write down what we see.
 Even as I may fail in the process, an honest attempt could still be useful down the line.
 A time capsule of sorts.

-- As we try and interact with these fast developing digital technologies, democratic societies are well served by discussing what makes us human, and what makes democracy tick.
+As we try and interact with these fast developing digital technologies, democratic societies are well served by discussing what makes us human, and what makes democracy tick.
 As a building block for these discussions, I’m introducing 24 principles to protect and define rights and freedoms in digital times, for now in Dutch:

 More info / an interview?
 Send a message to Greta Le Blansch: firstname.lastname@example.org.